recomb-conference/recomb2026/hotels.md

 <br>

-For your reference, we provide the following list of hotels around the venue:
+For your reference, we provide the following list of hotels around the venues:

 * [**Makedonia Palace Hotel**](https://makedoniapalace.com/) (2.3 km from Thessaloniki Concert Hall, 1.8 km from Nikolaos Germanos Convention Center)
   <br>Leof.
 Meg.
 Alexandrou 2, Thessaloniki 546 40, Greece